petermetz/dci-lint/README.md

 If there were no errors then the exit code is `0` otherwise it's `2`, indicating an issue.

-To avoid the response being pretty-printed JSON, you can pass in the `--prety=false` flag via the CLI in addition to the `--request='{...}'` parameter.
+To avoid the response being pretty-printed JSON, you can pass in the `--pretty=false` flag via the CLI in addition to the `--request='{...}'` parameter.
 This will cause the JSON output to be printed on a single line.

 ## Build release container image locally